We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 • When your Wi-Fi keeps disconnecting, you must constantly reconnect it to your iPhone.

-• Your iPhone network is not stable - the signal is frequently interrupted or gets completely unavailable.
+• Your iPhone network is not stable - the signal is frequently interrupted or completely unavailable.

 • Your Wi-Fi connection becomes extremely sluggish, even despite having high-speed internet.